Spread the News, Not the Virus: Creating a Personalized COVID-19 Alert System

 - Positive case count: I’ll be tracking both the daily cases per capita for the county and comparing the county’s average positive case counts from week to week.
 Though the raw data of case counts is not easily comparable across counties due to varying populations, I find it helpful to monitor the trend of cases within a county.

 - Positivity rate: This is a measure of the total positive tests divided by the total number of tests for a given time period, and can tell us information about the spread of the virus and how widespread testing is.
 I’ll be looking at the positivity rate at the state level: both for the previous day’s tests and a rolling average over the past seven days.
-You can read more about positivity rates and calculation methods here.

 3. Choose your benchmarks